sergiomelas/KDE-Plasma-X11-Autorotate/Readme.txt

   -Added forced stop in toggle, added autochange directory in install V2.0  2023-07-30
   -Added support for plank and pulseaudio
+V2.1  2023-08-30
-V2.1  2023-08-30-Addesd support for Pipewire and Easy effects, -improved sincronization of rotation with hand shake, -Removed backlight management because nice to have and creating to many bugs -Corrected Bug on processes and sleep
+  -Addesd support for Pipewire and Easy effects, -improved sincronization of rotation with hand shake, -Removed backlight management because nice to have and creating to many bugs -Corrected Bug on processes and sleep
   -Added Check for X11 and Kde Plasma at installation -Cleaned unused old commented code
   -Corrected bug in keyboard backlight
+V2.2  2024-03-05
-V2.2  2024-02-24-Substitued keyboard and pad desativation by kernel tablet module module
+  -Substitued keyboard and pad desativation by kernel tablet module -added option to deactivate reverse stereo